QuestPDF/QuestPDF-Documentation/api-reference.md

 - This container consists of three slots: header, content and footer.
 - The header element is always visible above the content.
 When the element is visible on multiple pages, the header element is going to be repeated on each page.
 - The footer element is always visible below the content.
 When the element is visible on multiple pages, the footer element is going to be repeated on each page.
 - The content element is visible only once.
-It is often used along with a PageableStack to allow drawing longer content across multiple pages.
+It is often used along with a PageableColumn to allow drawing longer content across multiple pages.

 ```csharp
 .Decoration(decoration =>